Daytime Shooting Star: Manga

 Daytime Shooting Star is written and illustrated by Mika Yamamori.
 The series first was announced on May 3, 2011.
-The manga was serialized in the bi-weekly magazine Margaret from May 20, 2011 to November 2014.
+The manga was serialized in the bi-weekly magazine Margaret from May 20, 2011, to November 2014.
 The chapters were later released in bound volumes by Shueisha under the Margaret Comics imprint.

 In honor of the 50th anniversary of Margaret, Yamamori collaborated with Momoko Koda, the author of No Longer Heroine, to release the crossover comic Heroine Shooting Star.
 Heroine Shooting Star was released in Mini Margaret, a booklet that was distributed as a magazine gift in the May 20, 2013 issue of Margaret.
 In 2014, Yamamori collaborated with Suu Morishita, the author of Like a Butterfly, to produce two crossover comics, Hibi Shooting Star and Daytime Chōchō.

-To promote the live-action movie, Yamamori released Daytime Shooting Star: Side Story Blue in the February 3, 2017 issue of Margaret.
+Wanting to promote the live-action movie, Yamamori released Daytime Shooting Star: Side Story Blue in the February 3, 2017 issue of Margaret.
 It was followed up by Daytime Shooting Star: Side Story Red in the March 28, 2017 issue of Margaret.

-In 2018, Viz Media announced at the New York Comic-Con that they were licensing the series for English distribution, with all comics published under the Shojo Beat imprint.
+In 2018, Viz Media announced at the New York Comic Con that they were licensing the series for English distribution, with all comics being published under the Shojo Beat imprint.